-Hospitals in India Earn Certification for Advanced Cardiac Emergency Care
+Hospitals in India Earn Certification for Advanced Cardiac and Stroke Emergency Care

-The Association alongside peers from Malabar Institute of Medical Sciences Ltd (Aster MIMS), Apollo Hospital, and MGM Medical College receiving their certificates as Certified Comprehensive Chest Pain Centers.
+The Association alongside peers from Malabar Institute of Medical Sciences Ltd (Aster MIMS), Apollo Hospital, MGM Medical College, and Ramaiah Memorial Hospital receiving their certificates as Certified Comprehensive Chest Pain and Stroke Centers.
 (American Heart Association / Wedding Frames By Sandeep)

 In India, cardiovascular disease accounts for about 36% of all deaths in people ages 30 to 69.
 The country also has seen a 12.5% increase in heart attack deaths year-over-year, according to the most recent data available.